oemof/tespy/docs/advanced_features/fluid_properties.rst

 Next, we have to prepare our data to be utilized by TESPy.
 The information required needs to be passed in SI units and must be gridded with the same spacing of temperature for all measurements.

+.. attention

+    Please note, that this example is purely for showing how to utilize this implementation.
+In the example only 2 datapoints are available.
+This works well for density and heat capacity as linear fitting functions are applied.
+    For viscosity this is somewhat sketchy, since you would need at least 4 datapoints to fit a function of polynomial 3!

 .. code-block:: python